hero image

 Biography

-Dr. Adam Livingston is an assistant professor in the Electrical, Computer and Biomedical Engineering Department at MSOE.
-He has taught in the computer engineering program since 2013.
+Dr. Adam Livingston is an associate professor in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 2013.
 His areas of expertise include image processing for automated feature detection with statistical learning methods; ASIC design for video enhancement; and big data machine learning.
 He also is a visiting researcher at Direct Supply, and has worked as a consultant for Red Hat Consulting and research scientist for Acuity Science and Technology Services LLC.

 Areas of Expertise (4)